Carter’s 3 TDs help carry N. Carolina past W. Carolina 49-9

 CHAPEL HILL, N.C.
-(AP) — Michael Carter rushed for three touchdowns and Sam Howell threw for two touchdowns as North Carolina rolled past Western Carolina 49-9 in its home finale Saturday.
+(AP) — Michael Carter rushed for three touchdowns and Sam Howell threw for two touchdowns as 17th-ranked North Carolina rolled past Western Carolina 49-9 in its home finale Saturday.

-North Carolina (7-3, No. 17 CFP) built a 42-3 halftime lead against the Football Championship Subdivision opponent.
+North Carolina (7-3) built a 42-3 halftime lead against the Football Championship Subdivision opponent.

+“We did exactly what we needed to do in this game,” North Carolina coach Mack Brown said.
+“I was not surprised today that they played well.”

 Nine different players caught passes from Howell, who was 20 of 23 for 287 yards before sitting out the second half.
 Those connections included a 22-yard hook-up to Antoine Green, who made his first catch of the season on the first-quarter play, and a 26-yard strike to Dazz Newsome with 49 seconds left in the first half.